zackfravel/zackfravel.github.io/about/index.md

 title: About
 ---
 # About
-I grew up in Little Rock, Arkansas with a burgeoning interest in computers and music.
-While studying at the University of Arkansas at Fayetteville I did my best to make the most of my time as an undergraduate by taking courses that piqued my interest in engineering, ethics, and psychology.
+I grew up in Little Rock, Arkansas with a burgeoning interest in technology and music.
+While studying at the University of Arkansas at Fayetteville I did my best to make the most of my time as an undergraduate by taking courses that piqued my interest in engineering, philosophy, and psychology.

-My strengths include a strong familiarity with hardware description languages (Verilog / VHDL) as well as a wide range of VLSI design and analysis tools having completed projects in a variety of areas including embedded systems and low power CMOS.
-I've also got some experience in mobile development with Android and am currently at work with a group creating a web-based frontend for oxDNA, a molecular dynamics simlation software, using Angular and Django.
+My most recent passion has been learning new ways to create music with electronics, mainly modular synthesizers.
+In the last two years I was in school I decided I wanted to take what I've learned and what I've experienced and start performing my own music for people.
+This allowed me to really begin to learn the nuances of the creative process and how that relates to not only problem solving in engineering but also personal devlopment.
+Now that I'm starting to create my own synthesizers I am excited see where this will take me and how I will be able to apply these skills elsewhere in the world.

-My most recent passion is learning new ways to create music with modular synthesizers.
-I have spent the last two years investigating exciting ways to perform local music shows with analog electronic circuitry.
-Creating music for me is as much a meditative exercise as it is a creative process.
-I feel there is a significant relationship between productivity and engaging in mental exercises such as this.
-Throughout this time I've taught myself skills in DIY electronics, as well as formed a network of peers who have offered their mentorship and guidance.
+Outside of all that, I love film photography and the effort that goes into the process.
+A selection of photographs I've taken can be seen under the 'Photography' section.
+I am a big fan of pretty much all forms of art from standup comedy to classic films to avante garde noise soundtracks.
+I like to be as open as possible to new ideas, which I believe in the long term is very important to performing well in most aspects in life.

 # Contact Information
 Zack Fravel